Chevrolet Chevy II / Nova: 1987 model year

-1988 model
+1988 model year

-The 1988 Chevrolet Nova added a sporty model to its lineup of subcompact front-wheel-drive cars.
-This new 1988 Chevrolet Nova Twin-Cam got its name from a double-overhead-cam version of the Toyota-built 1.6-liter four-cylinder.
+The 1988 Nova added a sporty model to its lineup of subcompact front-wheel-drive cars.
+This new 1988 Nova Twin-Cam got its name from a double-overhead-cam version of the Toyota-built 1.6-liter four-cylinder.
 Novas continued to share their basic design with the Corolla, and this engine had previously been used in the Toyota FX-16, a performance version of the Corolla.
 The twin-cam produced 110 hp, 36 more than its single-cam sibling.
 A five-speed manual transmission was standard, as in the regular Novas, but the Twin-Cam offered a four-speed automatic as an option versus the three-speed offered on other models.
-The more potent engine elevated the 1988 Chevrolet Nova Twin-Cam into junior sport-sedan territory, but the advancement didn't come cheaply.
-The base Nova listed at about $8,800, the Twin-Cam went for $11,395.
-That price included fuel injection, sport suspension, power steering, leather-covered steering wheel, tachometer, four-wheel disc brakes, and wider tires on aluminum wheels, but it was a stiff tariff, and few were ordered (approximately 3,300 Twin-Cam models were built).
-There were no color choices; all 1988 Chevrolet Nova Twin-Cams wore black metallic paint with a grey interior; and there was no hatchback version offered.
-Every 1988 Chevrolet Nova got rear shoulder belts, rear window defogger, and AM/FM stereo radio as standard equipment.
+The more potent engine elevated the 1988 Nova Twin-Cam into junior sport-sedan territory, but the advancement didn't come cheaply.
+The base Nova listed at about $8,800, while the Twin-Cam was priced at $11,395.
+That price included fuel injection, sport suspension, power steering, leather-covered steering wheel, tachometer, four-wheel disc brakes, and wider tires on aluminum wheels, but it was a large increase, and few were ordered (approximately 3,300 Twin-Cam models were built).
+There were no color choices; all 1988 Nova Twin-Cams wore black metallic paint with a grey interior; and there was no hatchback version offered.
+Every 1988 Nova got rear shoulder belts, rear window defogger, and AM/FM stereo radio as standard equipment.
 This was the last model year for the Nova name at Chevrolet.
-Starting with 1989, Chevrolet pushed this car into its new Geo division and renamed it the Prizm.
+Starting in 1989, Chevrolet pushed this car into its new Geo division and renamed it the Prizm.
 Geo was Chevy's effort to come up with an import-sounding label to attract buyers who were not inclined to shop American.